Mindfulness Based Stress Reduction - Final Home Practice Guidelines

 1. Choose one or a combination of the formal meditation practices to focus on in the upcoming weeks: body scan, mindful movement, walking meditation, or seated meditation.
 Whichever ones you decide to practice, remember to notice each time your attention wanders, and without criticism or judgement, bring it back to the present moment, using your breath as an anchor.
 It does not matter which practices you decide to do, what matters is practicing kindness towards yourself and noticing what is present in each moment of your experience.
 Choose an amount of time that you can realistically do every day and preferably at the same time of day.

 2. Choose an “informal” mindfulness practice to focus on in the upcoming weeks.
-You could bring mindfulness to a daily task, driving, conversations, walking, or anything you normally do on auto pilot.
+You could bring mindfulness to a daily task, driving, showering, brushing your teeth, doing dishes, or anything you normally do on auto pilot.
 Continue to practice kindness when your thoughts wander away from the activity, and each time, gently bring your attention back to the present, using your breath as an anchor.